-In the year ended December 31, 2012, we did not grant any stock awards or stock appreciation rights to any of our named executive officers.
-We granted options to substantially all of our management level employees on April 3 and July 16, 2012, and to our chief executive officer and four others on November 8, 2012.
+In the year ended December 31, 2014, we did not grant any stock awards or stock appreciation rights to any of our named executive officers.
+We granted options to substantially all of our management level employees on July 28, 2014.
 The option grants noted in the tables above and below were awarded to the named executive officers as part of those grants.
+We also granted awards under our Executive Management Bonus Plan, which were evaluated in January and February of 2015, and have been paid.
+The amounts paid are shown in the table above (Summary Compensation Table) as "Non-Equity Incentive Plan Compensation."

-In the April 2012 grant, the chief executive officer received an option to purchase 140,000 shares of the Company's common stock at the market closing price (\$1.20 per share) on the date of grant, with such right to purchase to become exercisable in increments of 20% on each of the first through fifth anniversaries of the grant date, and to expire on the tenth anniversary.
-Each of the other executive officers of the Company (including the named executive officers) received a grant at that time on the same terms, with respect to 36,000 shares.
+In the July 2014 grant, the chief executive officer received an option to purchase 300,000 shares of the Company's common stock at the market closing price (\$6.59 per share) on the date of grant, with such right to purchase to become exercisable in increments of 25% on each of the first through fourth anniversaries of the grant date, and to expire on the seventh anniversary.
+Each of the other executive officers of the Company received a grant at that time on the same terms.
+Mr. Fritz, Mr. Lavin and Mr. Riedl received such a grant with respect to 180,000 shares, 130,000 shares and 150,000 shares, respectively, one individual promoted within 2014 to executive officer level received such a grant with respect to 120,000 shares, and the other executive officers of the Company each received such a grant with respect to 60,000 shares.